Mentors

 Frenchy’s fist skinned Jay’s cheek.

-It was a long training course; a long night and looking back Jay was surprised that no one in the building had called the police, or maybe someone had called the cops, but they didn’t feel like coming.
+It was a long training course; a long night and looking back Jay was surprised that no one in the building had called the police, or maybe someone had called the cops, but they didn’t want to come.

 Jay’s training fell into an uneasy rhythm.